jayden-dang/jayden-dang/README.md

 ---
 **About Me**
-- I'm a *Blockchain Developer* on Viet Nam, Founder of OpenEdu101.com.
+- I'm a *Blockchain Developer* on Viet Nam, Founder of <a href="https://openedu101.com">OpenEdu101</a>.
 Currently, I am also a lecturer on blockchain programming at VBI and a Head of Technical at GFI Ventures.
 I started programming and researching blockchain since 2017,
 - I have a passionate about making contributing to open-source more appoachable, creating technology about Blockchain to make elevate technology on Vietnam.

 ---